 Start with a thorough examination of all your company’s software subscriptions.
 This means cataloging all SaaS tools within your organization, along with their licenses, pricing, and usage information.

-Having a full inventory of your tech stack makes it easier to spot where you can cut tools, whether that’s by eliminating redundancies, feature overlaps, or inefficiencies.
+Having a full inventory of your tech stack makes it easier to spot where you can cut tools by eliminating redundancies, feature overlaps, or inefficiencies.
+A good way to do this is by checking which tools directly align with your company’s long-term objectives.
+If software solutions aren’t directly creating value or ROI, it’s dead weight that you’re better off without.

 2. Track down shadow IT

-A software inventory is a solid starting point to reducing costs.
-But it won’t give you the full picture of software subscription usage within your organisation.
+A software inventory is a solid starting point for reducing costs.
+But it won’t give you the full picture of software subscription usage within your organization.
 For that, you’ll also need to uncover shadow IT.

 Shadow IT is the use of unapproved software applications within your company.
 It’s easy for employees to sign up for new subscriptions without asking the IT or security team about them first, so shadow IT can develop into an expensive problem.